- International Office

-We cannot inform you about a fixed amount of money that is needed for your daily life during your studies since it depends on your living standards, your accommodation, your private expenses and the courses of study.
-However, there are statistics, based on the experience made with International students in the past years, that may give you an outline of expected monthly living costs.
+We cannot quote a fixed amount of money required for daily life as a student in Bielefeld as this depends on your living standards, your accommodation, your private expenses and the courses you take.
+However, statistics based on the experience of International students in the past years may give you an outline of expected monthly living costs.

 The costs mentioned below are estimated and cannot be taken as binding.
 The accommodation costs refer to the price for a room in a dormitory / student hostel in Bielefeld.

 If you need to earn money during your stay, please keep in mind that the vacations will be the only time in the year when you have sufficient time to do so.
 Before taking up a job, please make sure that you comply with all the legal requirements.

 Foreigners who do not need a visa but intend to stay for longer than three months might have to apply for a residence permit at the local registration office (Einwohnermeldeamt) within the first few days of their stay.

 Like all residents in Germany foreign students and trainees have to register with the Residents' Registration Office (Einwohnermeldeamt) in the town or region where you have taken up residency.